systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Continent Regions

-Click the **'Continent Regions'** link to open the continents regions window, then click the '**New Continent Region'** button to add a region as shown below:
+Click the **'Continent Regions'** link to open the continents regions window, then click the **'New Continent Region'** button to add a region as shown below:

 <img  alt="Continent Region" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image108.png">